sybilhoangRG/support.balsamiq.com/content/plugins/multipleconfluencepages.md

 ### 2. Use the Link in Your Other Confluence Page

 Once you have copied the link, please open the other Confluence page and **insert an image**.
 From the insert dialog, select **images from the web** and copy the link there.

-Once that is done, please remove **api=v2** from the image link and insert the image.
 You now have your wireframe displayed on the Confluence page.

 ![gif](//media.balsamiq.com/img/support/prodfaqs/link-image.png)